Cloud-Architects/awsenclave/README.md

 ```

 ## aws-enclave-setup
-The setup right now supports one case - KMS proxy.
+The setup right now supports one case - Enclave decryption.
 An overview diagram is shown below:
 ![proxy overview](docs/aws-enclave-proxy.png)

 To run the example Host + enclave setup and verify communication, run the following command (ensure default credentials allow you to create new EC2 instances, create IAM roles and KMS key):